Massimo Morsello: Biography

-Massimo Morsello was born in a middle-class family of Rome.
-His mother was Bulgarian, and fled to Italy after the Communist takeover.
-He described his father as "deeply anticommunist" and an admirer of the social philosophy of Fascism.
+Massimo Morsello was born in Rome to a middle-class family.
+His mother was Bulgarian, and fled to Italy after the 1944 Bulgarian coup d'état and the rise of the Bulgarian Communist Party to power.
+He described his father as "deeply anti-communist", and an admirer of the social philosophy of fascism.

-In 1975, at the age of 16, he joined the Italian post-fascist party Movimento Sociale Italiano.
-He became a member of the juvenile political association Fronte della Gioventù and, although not attending a university, joined FUAN, an organization of right-wing university students.
-FUAN was less dependent on parliamentary politics compared to other organizations, and it was something of a thinktank of the Italian far-right youth in the late 1970s.
-During the so-called "Anni di Piombo" or Lead Years he became involved in various violent episodes and is thought to have possibly been a member of the neofascist terrorist organization Nuclei Armati Rivoluzionari.
-He was sentenced to 9 years and 6 months for crimes related to terrorism.
+In 1975, at the age of 16, Morsello joined the Movimento Sociale Italiano, a neo-fascist Italian political party.
+He became a member of Fronte della Gioventù, the party's youth wing, and later joined Fronte Universitario d'Azione Nazionale (FUAN), an organization of right-wing university students, despite not attending a university.
+FUAN was largely independent of parliamentary politics, and primarily served as an Italian far-right think-tank in the late 1970s.
+During the Years of Lead, Morsello was involved in various episodes of violent protest, and may have become a member of the neo-fascist terrorist organization Nuclei Armati Rivoluzionari.
+He was ultimately sentenced to nine years and 6 months in prison for crimes related to terrorism.

-In these years he also began his career as a musician, with his first performance being at the first Hobbit Camp.
-He gained the nickname Massimino among the far-right members of Italian society.
+During these years, Morsello began his career as a musician.
+He gave his first performance at the inaugural Hobbit Camp, a youth festival held by the Italian Social Movement in 1977.
+Morsello subsequently earned the nickname Massimino among the far-right members of Italian society.